 Can you end a domestic partnership in MA?

 Yes.
 A domestic partnership can be terminated in Massachusetts by filling out a domestic partner termination form.
 If assets and children are part of a domestic partnership, former couples might need the assistance of a family law firm to work through the process.
+You can learn more about ending a domestic partnership by reading this blog.

 What is common law marriage in MA?